harrithha/AAIG-Portal/README.md

 # Automated Attendance and ID Card Generating Portal (AAIG Portal)

-AAIG portal is a website useful for an university or college management for neat and proper organization of information and detials of professors or faculty members and students.
+AAIG portal is a website useful for university or college management for neat and proper organization of information and details of professors, faculty members and students.

-AAIG is an automated attendance system that consists of a web system for entire organization to record attendance, generates ID card for student and faculty members and students can register to different courses offered by the faculty.
+AAIG is an automated attendance system that consists of a web system for entire organization to record attendance,  generate respective excel reports, generate ID card for student and faculty members and students can register to different courses offered by the faculty.
 The web application is to be used by students, faculty, and admin personnel.